-Copyright to Business Ethics Quarterly is held by the Society for Business Ethics.
-All rights and permissions requests for BEQ are managed for the Society by the Philosophy Documentation Center.
+Copyright to The American Journal of Semiotics is held by the Semiotic Society of America.
+All rights and permissions requests are managed for the Society by the Philosophy Documentation Center.

 Subscribers and authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose.
 No further permission is required.

 Permission is required to make more than 100 print copies of any item, or for any republication of the journal's content in any print or electronic coursepack, anthology, textbook, monograph, journal, reference work, database, web site, or other project.
 Contact the Philosophy Documentation Center for more information.

 Attn: Rights & Permissions